 It’s 2019.
 You can hardly go a day without hearing of a new law, a new protest, a new action fighting to protect our planet.
 Yet there we are, faced with a problem in the skies - the airline industry is destructive enough, how are they outwardly acting with such little regard for the preventable environmental damage on their conscience?

-We’ll update this blog with any potential responses from the airlines, but we aren’t going quietly about this.
+I’ll update this blog with any potential responses from the airlines, but I'm not going quietly about this.
 Unlike the person in 21C, I know we can do something about this - and we will.
 Nobody deserves the sad tomato bap.